riethigSEA/sea-wave-6-checkpoint-1/README.md

 ###  Check Access Rights

 * Look at the currently implemented classes (start with `dev.wilders.ITPerson`) and understand the structure.
-* The classes have already all party implemented, but their `hasReadAccess` and `hasWriteAccess` methods always return false.
+* The classes are already partly implemented, but their `hasReadAccess` and `hasWriteAccess` methods always return false.
 * You have to adjust those methods for `Admin`, `Developer` and `Support` to return the correct values according to the rules specified above.

 If the implementation is correct, all tests in unit test class `CheckITPersonAccessTest` should pass.